Therapeutic Foster Care in Oregon: What TFC Involves

 Morrison Child and Family Services: Based in the Portland metro area, Morrison serves families requiring intensive support and has a strong presence in Multnomah, Washington, and Clackamas Counties.

-Boys and Girls Aid: Offers a structured alternative to ODHS-direct certification through a program comparable to RAFT, with additional clinical support for therapeutic placements.
+Boys & Girls Aid: Offers a structured alternative to ODHS-direct certification through a program comparable to RAFT, with additional clinical support for therapeutic placements.

 Training Requirements for TFC Resource Parents

-Standard resource home certification is the baseline — TFC resource parents must first meet all OAR 413-200 requirements and complete Oregon's RAFT training (or the equivalent agency program).
+Standard resource home certification is the baseline — TFC applicants must meet the applicable OAR 413-200 requirements and complete the agency's required training.
 Beyond that, TFC placement requires additional specialized training in:

-The specific training curriculum varies by agency.
+The specific training curriculum and required hours vary by agency.
 OCP and Clarvida both have proprietary training programs.
-The investment in additional training is substantial — typically 20 to 40 additional hours before your first TFC placement, with ongoing clinical supervision requirements.
+Ask the agency for its current pre-placement schedule and ongoing clinical supervision requirements.

 Free Download